giulong/spectrum/README.md

 In short, we need to uniquely identify each test by their class name and method name.
 Method name alone is not enough, since there might be test methods with the same name in different classes.

-You can also give a weight to each test: you can give a higher weight to those functionalities that are more important or critical.
+You can also give a weight to each test: you can give a higher weight to those tests that are meant to check functionalities of the AUT that are more important or critical.
 In the report produced, tests will be also aggregated considering their weights.
 In this way, the final coverage percentage varies based on the weights, meaning critical functionalities will have a higher impact on the outcome.